PRIMATES &

 Several nerves run through your neck.

-Some are better shielded from external pressures, but many pass near the surface of the skin.
+Some are better shielded from external pressures, but many pass near the surface.

-Each nerve travels from your brain to a specific part of your body.
+Each nerve travels from a specific part of your body to your brain.

 However, when they go through your neck, they are susceptible to being bent, compressed or pinched by the folds in the skin.